aquaman48/iOS-Development/README.md

 ### Apple Pie Game

 This application was built for the iPad and is a word guessing game.
 Object of this game is the user tries to guess the word that is represented with underscores at the bottom of the screen.
+Since this was an iPad application and not what I am normally used to, I made the screenshots to small.
+The bottom portion is not very well seen here.

 #### Results